How Many Processes Should Be Started

 Principles for Setting the Number of Processes

-1. The total memory occupied by each process should be less than the total memory (generally, each business process occupies about 40M of memory).
+1. The total memory usage of each process must be less than the total memory (generally, each business process occupies about 40M of memory).

-2. If it is IO-intensive, meaning it involves some blocking IO (for example, accessing Mysql, Redis, etc., which are blocking accesses), the number of processes can be set larger, such as configuring it to be 3 times the number of CPU cores.
-If there are a lot of blocking waits in the business, the number of processes can be increased appropriately, such as 8 times the number of CPU cores or even higher.
-Note that non-blocking IO belongs to CPU-intensive, not IO-intensive.
+2. If it is I/O intensive, meaning that the business involves some blocking I/O, such as general access to MySQL, Redis, or other storage, which are blocking accesses, the number of processes can be increased, for example, configured to 3 times the number of CPU cores.
+If the business involves a lot of blocking waits, the number of processes can be further increased, such as 8 times the number of CPU cores or even higher.
+Note that non-blocking I/O is CPU intensive, not I/O intensive.

-3. If it is CPU-intensive, meaning there is no blocking IO overhead in the business, for example, using asynchronous IO to read network resources, and the process will not be blocked by the business code, the number of processes can be set to be the same as the number of CPU cores.
+3. If it is CPU intensive, meaning that there are no blocking I/O overheads in the business, for example, using asynchronous I/O to read network resources without being blocked by the business code, the number of processes can be set to be the same as the number of CPU cores.

 Reference Values for Setting the Number of Processes

-If the business code tends to be IO-intensive, the number of processes can be set based on the degree of IO intensity, for example, 3-8 times the number of CPU cores.
+If the business code is I/O intensive, set the number of processes based on the degree of I/O intensity, for example, 3 to 8 times the number of CPU cores.

-If the business code tends to be CPU-intensive, the number of processes can be set to the number of CPU cores.
+If the business code is CPU intensive, the number of processes can be set to the number of CPU cores.

 Note